 NIGHTTIME consists of the time from your start your last meal of the evening until you go to sleep at the end of the night.

-2. It’s best to take Vitamin K2 with your evening meal, along with any vitamin D and/or Calcium and Magnesium.
-All superior forms of vitamin D have K2 in MK-7 form in it to activate your body’s K2-dependent proteins to shuttle Calcium to the proper areas.
+2. It’s best to take Vitamin K2 with your evening meal, along with any vitamin D. All superior forms of vitamin D have K2 in MK-7 form in it to activate your body’s K2-dependent proteins to shuttle Calcium to the proper areas.
 Research suggests 200-280 micrograms of vitamin K2 per day will meet the needs of most people, but if you’re taking extremely high-doses of vitamin D, you’ll need more.(1)

 3. Zinc should NOT be taken with a Calcium and/or an Iron supplement to ensure maximum absorption of Zinc.